northeastern-rc/rc-public-documentation/docs/source/first_steps/connect_windows.md

 >
 > `Launch failed: non-zero return code`

-If you are getting these types of errors, follow the steps below to set up passwordless ssh.
+If you are getting these types of errors, it could be because of following reasons:
+1. You haven't set up passwordless SSH.
+If that's the case, you can follow the steps below to set up passwordless SSH.
+1. When requesting a compute node from the login node, you may have forgotten to include the `--x11` option.
+In that case please see this example [`srun`](../using-discovery/srun.md#srun-examples) command for more details.
 :::

 **To set up passwordless ssh:**